Aishhh-27/multi-tenant-platform/README.md

 * Application deployment using Helm charts
 * Observability using Prometheus and Grafana
 * Automated detection and recovery of failing workloads
+* The Go CLI acts as a control plane for managing tenant lifecycle operations in a repeatable and automated manner.
+* Designed with SRE principles such as automation, reliability, observability, and minimal manual intervention.

 ---